opalj/opal/src/site/UsingOPAL.md

     libraryDependencies += "de.opal-project" % "abstract-interpretation-framework_2.13" % "6.0.0"

 ### Three-Address Code
-The three-address-code toolkit provides a more human readable representation of the bytecode that includes additional information derived by the abstract interpretation framework.
+The three-address-code toolkit provides a more human-readable representation of the bytecode that includes additional information derived by the abstract interpretation framework.

     libraryDependencies += "de.opal-project" % "three-address-code_2.13" % "6.0.0"